p3tr0s/ProxyCap_Retry/README.md

 <li>If you run START.bat as administrator the registry key will be imported automatically otherwise use regedit to import the ./files/Registration.reg

-<li>If the installation of ProxyCap is not in "C:\Program Files\Proxy Labs\ProxyCap" you should run the application after the script is done.
-However, it should be better to restart your PC after you are done.
+<li>If the installation of ProxyCap is not in "C:\Program Files\Proxy Labs\ProxyCap" you should either change the InstallDir variable in START.bat or you should run the application again after the script is done.
+However, it should be better to restart your PC after the script completes.

 You could add the START.bat to a recurring (every ~25 days) scheduled task in Windows, with some conditions, for maximum carelessness(?)